SouhaHmamed/Final-Project/README.md

  # Conclusion:

+ This game can be coded in different ways using different programs.
+In our case, we code it with de c++ using QT Creator.
- This project was rewarding, we used the modules we saw in class and learned new knowledge.
+ This project was rewarding, we used the modules we saw in class and learned new knowledge and algorithms .
+It was a nice experience that gave us ideas and desire to make other games.